Robert Bathurst: 2006–present

 In 2009, he made his third and final appearance as art dealer James Garrett in My Family.
 He also played the role of Mr Weston in the BBC costume drama Emma, which was broadcast in October 2009 on BBC One.
 He previously played Weston in a two-part adaptation of Emma for BBC Radio 4 in 2000.
 Between January and April 2010, Bathurst starred as Garry Essendine in a national touring revival of Noël Coward's Present Laughter.
 He had not seen Present Laughter before, though had seen several Coward plays in his 20s and did not imitate Coward's speech patterns while performing.
 Present Laughter was the first time Bathurst had appeared in a Coward play and he was cast in another, Blithe Spirit, later in the year, as Charles Condomine.
 The play toured theatres around southern England in 2010 and early 2011 before beginning a three-month run at the Apollo Theatre in London.

 On television in 2010, Bathurst starred as Percy Hamleigh in the German-Canadian miniseries The Pillars of the Earth and had a recurring role as widower Sir Anthony Strallan in the period drama Downton Abbey.
 In 2011 he starred as John Le Mesurier in the Hattie Jacques biopic Hattie, and joined the cast of the long-running ITV drama Wild at Heart.

 He also has a recurring role in the comedy series Toast of London.

 In 2014 he appeared in the Midsomer Murders “The Flying Club” as Perry Darnley.
 Bathurst is to star as Andy in the upcoming Sky1 television film television film adaptation of the M. C. Beaton novel Agatha Raisin: The Quiche of Death as Andy Cummings-Browne (2014).

 In September 2016, Bathurst reprised his role of David Marsden in Cold Feet.

 In 2019 Bathurst portrayed Sergeant Wilson in Dad's Army: The Lost Episodes, a recreation of three missing episodes of the BBC comedy Dad's Army.
-And portrayed Jeffrey Bernard in Jeffrey Bernard Is Unwell at the Coach and Horses in Greek Street, Soho.
+He also portrayed Jeffrey Bernard in Jeffrey Bernard Is Unwell at the Coach and Horses in Greek Street, Soho.
 Bathurst said he jumped at the opportunity: "It’s so obviously a good idea, and appealingly odd.
 It brings Jeffrey Bernard’s journalism on to the stage, his own version of himself, not necessarily how others saw him."
 He added: "It’s a brilliantly funny, sour and surprisingly moving manifesto for the right of people to destroy their liver and wallet in any way they choose."